larbish/studio-demo/content/index.md

+---
+title: Demo Studio
+description: Let's work with Content and Studio
+---

 # Nuxt Content

 This page corresponds to the `/` route of your website.
 You can delete it or create another file in the `content/` directory.